Spoiler alert! SARS does not make it easy to claim home office expenses, so think carefully before filing your income tax return.

 - Be kitted out appropriately to enable the trade which produces income.

 In my view, this is highly discriminatory.
 Many people pushed to work from home due to the impact of COVID-19 are not fortunate enough to devote a whole room to their laptops.

 Nonetheless, let us look at what “regular and exclusive use” means in real terms.

-> Get best practices for preparing, processing, and planning your year-end payroll activity for 2022/2023.
-This guide will help you work more efficiently, giving you more time to do what you do best – run, manage, and grow your business.
+Get best practices for preparing, processing and planning your year-end payroll activity.
+This guide will help you work more efficiently, giving you more time to run, manage, and grow your business.

-> All work and no play
+All work and no play

 So, you kicked out your flatmate and converted your second bedroom into your home office.
 Great, the first box is ticked.